quang-do-se/spring-cert/07-security.md

 - **All** the requests are handled by `DelegatingFilterProxy` and it sends the request to `FilterChainProxy` for handling further Authentication flow.

-- `DelegatingFitlerProxy` is a bridge between Servlet container's life cycle and Spring's ApplicationContext
+- `DelegatingFitlerProxy` is a bridge between Servlet container's life cycle and Spring's ApplicationContext.
   - `DelegatingFilterProxy` is a Servlet Filter. `Servlet Filters` are executed just before the servlets are executed.
 So any security mechanism like authentication are implemented using filters, so that a valid user is accessing the secured resource.

 - `DelegatingFilterProxy` can be registered via standard Servlet container mechanisms, but delegate all the work to a Spring Bean that implements `javax.servlet.Filter interface` (`FilterChainProxy`).